sainikhith/sainikhith.github.io/_posts/2023-10-14-Finding-Prime-Numbers-With-Python.md

 # Project Overview  <a name="overview-main"></a>

-## introduction
+## Introduction
 In this post I'm going to run through creating a function in Python that can quickly find all the Prime numbers below a given value.
-For example, if I passed the function a value of 100, it would find all the prime numbers below 100.

-I've created this project to demonstrate the use of some basic Python functionality in a simple mathematical problem.
+I've created this project to demonstrate the use of some basic Python functionality and data types in a simple mathematical problem.

+### Why python?
 There are a few good reasons for using Python to solve mathematical problems like this:

 * Python has simple and clean syntax that makes it easy to write and understand code.
 This is important for a maths-heavy algorithm like prime number calculations.
 * Python has libraries and data types that provide highly optimised functions and data structures for numerical computing.